 National cinematography owes Revueltas some of its most suggestive, innovative and inspired moments.
 The Mexican stage also has memories of many collaborations of the composer with artists of diverse tendencies and styles, from the University Theater in 1936, where he participated in the setting up of Aristophanes' Gentlemen, to the Broadway production of Upa y Apa or Mexicana in 1939, without forgetting the incomparable children's pieces such as Troka and El renacuajo paseador (The Wandering Tadpole), and the music for La Coronela's (The Colonel's Woman) choreography.

-"La Noche de los Mayas" by Silvestre Revueltas
+"La Noche de Los Mayas" by Silvestre Revueltas

-In the movies, the wise combination of the precise, expressive, and extremely significant music, turned Redes (Fishing Nets) into an intense sonorous and visual poem of great social truth, and contributed equally to the integral glory of ¡Vamonos con Pancho Villa!
-(Let's go with Pancho Villa!), and to saving what could be saved of La noche de los mayas (The Night of the Mayas).
-It is almost unthinkable to see all these movies today without listening to the music which is part of their complex languages, and without giving thanks to the fact that a composer of such magnitude had not only been there, but was also available.
+In the movies, the wise combination of the precise, expressive, and extremely significant music turned Redes (Fishing Nets) into an intense sonorous and visual poem of great social truth, and contributed equally to the integral glory of ¡Vamonos con Pancho Villa!
+(Let's go with Pancho Villa!), and to save what could be saved of La noche de los mayas (The Night of the Mayas).
+It is almost unthinkable to see all these movies today without listening to the music which is part of their complex languages, and without giving thanks to the fact that a composer of such magnitude had not only been there but was also available.
 In fact, every time this vigorous, unmistakable, elegant and yet popular music is heard, we all continue to give thanks that such a man as Silvestre Revueltas crossed through this century and this land.